core-wg/resource-directory/draft-ietf-core-resource-directory.md

     links starting with the (page \* count) link in the result set from the query.
 If the count parameter is not present, then the response MUST return all matching links in the result set.
 Link numbering starts with zero.

-  rt :=
-  : Resource type (optional).
-Used for group, endpoint and resource lookups.

   et :=
   : Endpoint type (optional).
 Used for group, endpoint and resource lookups.